Raindr0p/angel_framework/README.md

-## Angel PHP framework
-A rapid **PHP+MySQL(MariaDB)** web service builder.

 ## Simple for simple projects
+Angel PHP framework, a rapid **PHP+MySQL(MariaDB)** web service builder.
 Kitchen-sink frameworks require huge personal investments - both in learning and developing.
 We build Angel for developers who find solutions like Laravel and Yii being overkilled to their projects.

 ## Code philosophy: Do more with a **flow**